MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`PublishProfilePassword`** - **Publish profile password**<br>
 `string`.
 Required when `ConnectionType = PublishProfile`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-It is recommended to store password in a secret variable and use that variable here e.g. $(Password).
+It is recommended to store a password in a secret variable and use that variable here e.g. `$(Password)`.
 <!-- :::editable-content-end::: -->
 <br>